 There is an element of illusion in this.
 I am a professional breather, so my ribs and entire torso need to be able to move in every direction at any time.
 So if my costume is to be a corset or other structured top, I will trick it out to appear tight, but not actually be tight.

 For my daily life at the moment, I’m mostly coaching, singing and recording, and filming.
 Here, too, what I wear is central to being able to do what I wish to do.
 I need to be able to reach, stretch, roll, bend, twist- anything my clients do- which is everything from mime to aerial silks to sitting cross legged for meditation or music study.
 (I have been known to summarily rip both pants and shirts in one fell swoop in these situations, due to spontaneous movement which was beyond the capabilities of the item of clothing.)
 This means, again, all my clothes are customized in some way or another, so I can move any way I wish, while looking how I choose.
 For me this means tailored and fitted, not tight.

-Now we just needed to road these beauties a bit.
 Here’s me putting this outfit through its paces.